nuaa-nlp/Character100/README.md

 ## Evaluate your model

 The testset support zero-shot and few-shot settings.
-The example usage of the dataset is in `Code/dataset_example.py`
+The example usage of the dataset is in `Code/dataset_example.py` The predicted results file and ground truth file is recommended for using the evaluation scripts below.
+Each line in the file stands for a predicted response/ground truth response.
+The desired output for `model_name` in `type` (like zero-shot) settings should be stored in `results/[model_name]/predict_[type].txt` and `results/[model_name]/truth_[type].txt`.

 ## Background Knowledge Consistency